richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/README.md

 ---

 # ℹ️ ABOUT SIRIUS LOCAL AI (v4.3.0)
-*(This section preserved exactly as in the original README — unchanged.)*
+*(Section preserved exactly as in the original README — unchanged.)*

 SIRIUS LOCAL AI is a fully local, modular AI runtime for Windows 11 designed for: